 Portable Shaving Stands

 Portable shaving stands were smaller, often only 18 inches high.
 They had a mirror and limited storage for the razor and other items a gentleman would need for grooming.
 The portable shaving stand could be held on a lap or placed on a table, dresser, or desk to facilitate shaving.

-Displaying an Antique Shaving Stand
+How to Display an Antique Shaving Stand

-- Shaving Mugs
+- Shaving mugs

 - Hat pins

 They can also be used in other rooms as plant stands and small side tables.
 In fact, they are perfect for displaying any small items that you might want to showcase.

 Antique Shaving Stands Value in Today's Market

 Like any antique, the old shaving stands' values depend on many variables, including: